ivanjovanovic/sicp/README.md

-# SICP Readig excercise
+# A Year of SICP

-On August the 1st of 2011 I started a project which was to improve my programming skills to a new level of understanding the magic of computer programming.
+On August the 1st of 2011 I started a project which was to raise my programming skills to a new level of understanding the magic of computer programming.
+Somehow it turned out that it took me exactly one year to finish.
+On 31st of July 2012.
+I have finished the sectoin 5.5 of the book.
+By finishing, I mean to do almost all exercises in the book and to try to understand every concept presented in the book.
+As I figured out towards the end, the goal of the book in fact is to destroy all the magic that incompetent eye could see in the programming job.
+Maybe better said, to lead the reader into the skills needed to bridle the core concepts of the domain and to use them as magician would do to produce magical things.

-SICP (Structure and Interpretation of Computer Programs) is a masterpiece of Harold Abelson and Gerald Jay Sussman on basics of computer programming taken from a point of view of a magician.
-Magician whose imagination is the only limit for the achievements in the field of modeling of knowledge into processes which are to be executed on machines.
+SICP (Structure and Interpretation of Computer Programs) is a masterpiece of Harold Abelson and Gerald Jay Sussman on basics of computer science and software engineering.

 ### Goal